drduh/pwd.sh/README.md

 Type `d` to delete a password.

-Options can also be passed on the command line, e.g.,
+Options can also be passed on the command line.
+Here are some examples:

-`./pwd.sh w gmail 30` to generate and write a password called 'gmail' with a length of 30 characters, or
+`./pwd.sh w gmail 30` to create a password for 'gmail' with a length of 30 characters.
+Append `<space>q` to suppress password output.

-`./pwd.sh r github` to read the password called 'github', or
+`./pwd.sh r user@github` to read the password for 'user@github'.

-`./pwd.sh d dropbox` to delete the password called 'dropbox'.
+`./pwd.sh d dropbox` to delete the password for 'dropbox'.

 Combine with other programs by piping output, e.g.,